ArchitectureLLM/QUANTXT/README.md

 QUANTXT is a deterministic, nonlinear, multi-factor macro-financial simulation engine implemented in C89 and executed on IBM XT-class hardware.
 It computes a sovereign risk index by aggregating 13 economic, political, and market-based factor modules through a weighted nonlinear pipeline with reflexive feedback.

 It is currently an alpha demo.
 It is not a tutorial project.
-The goal is to build a calibrated analytical instrument — built to model US sovereign risk dynamics using real FRED macroeconomic data and market inputs, cross-referenced against contemporary macro frameworks including Paul Tudor Jones's bond market stress thesis and Garrett Jones's structural fiscal narrative.
+The goal is to build a deterministic analytical instrument — built to model US sovereign risk dynamics using real FRED macroeconomic data and market inputs, cross-referenced against contemporary macro frameworks including Paul Tudor Jones's bond market stress thesis and Garrett Jones's structural fiscal narrative.
+It is an attempt to build deterministic tooling for evaluating macroeconomic narratives under constrained and reproducible execution.

 The engine began as a YAML schema, was validated in Python, and was hardened into C89/8087 production code — with calibration tightening at each step, not loosening.
 The most constrained environment produced the most accurate results.